-I am Lecturer in International Politics in the Department of Politics.
-Previously I was a part-time lecturer at the University of Heidelberg and lectured at Hong Kong Baptist University.
+Malte Philipp Kaeding is Senior Lecturer in International Politics in the Department of Politics.
+Previously he lectured at the University of Heidelberg and Hong Kong Baptist University.

-My research area covers international politics and includes topics such as identity and social movements, elections and democratisation with a regional focus on East Asia and particularly the so-called 'Greater China area' with China, Macau, Hong Kong and Taiwan.
-I gave evidence to the Foreign Affairs Committee on the UK's relations with Hong Kong and organised the Taiwan Spotlight Project at the University of Surrey.
+Dr Kaeding works also on topics such as identity and social movements, elections and democratisation with a regional focus on East Asia and particularly the so-called 'Greater China area' with China, Macau, Hong Kong and Taiwan.

-I currently teach three BA modules (POL2038 International Political Economy, POL3063 Case Studies in Globalisation, POL 3072 States and Markets in East Asia) and one MA module (POLM019 International Political Economy).
+I teach undergraduate modules in International Political Economy, Politics of the Greater China Region, and States and Markets in East Asia; and a postgraduate module in International Political Economy.

 It has been taken for granted that a very unique Macao identity has been evolving after more than 450 years of Portuguese rule and cultural influence.
 Quantitative research, however, shows that in fact the majority of the Macao people are identifying themselves as Chinese.
 This paper analyzes the evolution of Macao’s identity along the lines of the ethno-cultural versus civic identity theoretical framework.
 A pilot study among some Macao students provides preliminary insights into the question of what constitutes Macao’s cultural identity.
 The structural difficulties of the development of the Macao identity and the possibility of an emerging civic identity are examined.